 Ring spinning starts with the roving running through a set of rollers, further lengthening the roving.
 While the receiving spindle is spinning, the roving passes through a stationary metal loop and then through a component called a traveller, which spins freely around the spindle on a track called a ring as it is pulled along by the yarn being wound onto the spindle.

 This process simultaneously twists the roving into a yarn and winds the yarn onto the spindle.
 The yarn is then taken off the thin spindle and is wound onto a larger cone for further processing into the a final product.

 The spinning process also enables yarn and fabric recycling in a way that it not so achievable with some filament yarns whose base polymers can’t be melted down and re-extruded into filament fibres.
-You can read more about the stretch-broken spinning process used by Tay with yarns like Nylon, Aramids (Kevlar®, Twaron®, Nomex®, Conex®, Technora®), Pre oxidised fibres, Vectran®, and UHMWPE here and here, some of which are recycled using this process.
+You can read more about the stretch-broken spinning process used by Tay with yarns like Nylon, Aramids (Kevlar®, Twaron®, Nomex®, Conex®, Technora®), Pre oxidised fibres, Vectran®, and UHMWPE advantages of spun yarns like kevlar and tay yarn, some of which are recycled using this process.